“There are many ways to be an artist.”

 Your art “hotlines” will get you through rough patches

 Identify who your “hotlines” are, and stick by them.
 They will be a stable voice of reason within a really chaotic, sometimes unforgiving art world full of people who could care less about you.
-I have three former professors I have stayed in tough with for over 20 years.
+I have three former professors I have stayed in touch with for over 20 years.

 After I was bullied by those senior faculty, I called one of my former professors.
 I was confused because I felt like it was my fault and that I had done a bad job at the teaching position, and I didn’t know if this was normal in a collegiate setting.
 My former professor told me that what happened was completely inappropriate and horrible.
 He gave me perspective and I felt much better afterwards.